till-s/epics-labca/README.md

    hitting Ctrl-C on the keyboard.

- - edit `configure/RELEASE` to point to your o EPICS base o MATLAB o SCILAB installation directories and (WIN32 only) o set `MATLIB_SUBDIR` to point to your compiler dependent libmx/libmex versions.
+ - edit `configure/RELEASE` to point to your installation directories of o EPICS base o MATLAB o SCILAB

+   and (WIN32 only)
+     o set `MATLIB_SUBDIR` to point to your compiler dependent libmx/libmex versions.
  - set `EPICS_HOST_ARCH` environment
    variable.
  - run GNU make from this directory.